influxdata/docs-v2/content/flux/v0.x/join-data/_index.md

 {{% note %}}
 #### Do not modify group key columns

 Do not modify group key columns.
-The `as` function must return the same group key as both input streams.
+The `as` function must return the same group key as both input streams to successfully perform a join.
-Otherwise, you'll receive an error.
 {{% /note %}}

 ## Perform join operations